zlavogb/battini-garizio-lee-zlavog-replication-project/README.md

 # Data:
 The data for this project are provided by the authors through the [Stanford Digital Repository](https://purl.stanford.edu/wb587wt4560).
+Author included stata code for data formatting along with code for figures and tables.
+Author also included code for the modeling or the projections in R. The code for the tables and figures have been made available for both R and Stata.
 # Dependencies:

 Software: R, Stata